preeti003/Portfolio---website-/README.md

 # My portfolio website
-#check it up to know more about me
+#check it out on https://preeti003.github.io/Portfolio---website-/ to know more about me